Violence Prevention & Intervention Volunteer Training Program

-Battered Women’s Support Services (BWSS) offers the Violence Prevention and Intervention Training Program twice a year, typically in the Fall and Spring.
-Sessions are held every Friday from 9:30am-4:30pm.
+Battered Women’s Support Services (BWSS) offers the life-changing Violence Prevention and Intervention Volunteer Training Program three times per year (winter, spring and fall).
+Sessions are held every Friday from 10am-4pm.

-BWSS follows a popular education model for our training.
+BWSS follows a popular education model for our highly-recognized training.
 We work from a feminist, anti-oppression perspective and recognize the importance of working from a decolonizing and intersectional framework.
-We provide skills-based training grounded in a strong theoretical framework for understanding violence against women and girls in relationships and systemic oppression.
+We provide skills-based training grounded in a strong theoretical framework for understanding sexualized, intimate partner, gender-based violence, and systemic oppression.
 Participants in training gain skills in crisis intervention, peer counselling, safety assessment, safety planning, advocacy, referrals, group facilitation, and public education.

-After completing the training, weekly Crisis & Intake Line volunteer shifts are required to be filled during the daytime, Monday to Friday.
-If you are working, attending school, and/or have other commitments during weekdays, you will have to adjust your schedule to accommodate a weekly volunteer shift.
-(There will be some additional opportunities for women to volunteer during evenings and weekends in other programs).
+After completing the training, weekly Crisis & Intake Line volunteer shifts are required to be filled.
+If you are working, attending school, and/or have other commitments, you will have to adjust your schedule to accommodate a weekly volunteer shift.
+(There will be some additional opportunities for you to volunteer during evenings and weekends in other programs).

 The topics covered in the training are intense and require personal exploration.
 Please look over the calendar (included with the application package) to ensure you understand the intensity of the topics/training.

 The training is facilitated as much as possible from a popular education model requiring a high level of participation from everyone.
 Training is provided online and at the BWSS office in Vancouver.
 Participation is expected in both large group and small group settings.
 The full Statement of Commitment can be downloaded here.

 All those who volunteer with BWSS provide crisis support and direct services are first required to complete the volunteer training.